Guidance for research supervisors

 Come along to hear all about the scheme, and to have your questions answered.

-When planning their placement, you should encourage your student to think about the skills that they want to gain or develop, and the type of career that they may want after they have completed their PhD.
+When planning their placement, you should encourage your researcher to think about the skills that they want to gain or develop, and the type of career that they may want after they have completed their PhD.

-It is the student’s responsibility to let the WRDTP know that they have secured a placement.
+It is the researcher’s responsibility to let the WRDTP know that they have secured a placement.
 As part of the approval process, you will need to provide them with a statement of support to confirm that they have discussed and agreed the placement with you.

 During the placement

-Students have to complete an assessment as part of their placement activity, and it is your responsibility as their research supervisor to mark the assessment and let the relevant teams know that this has been passed successfully.
+Researchers have to complete an assessment as part of their placement activity, and it is your responsibility as their research supervisor to mark the assessment and let the relevant teams know that this has been passed successfully.

 A detailed document explaining all about the format of the assessment, and how to mark it, will be shared with all research supervisors.